Dexus/pem/README.md

 ## Examples

 Here are some examples for creating an SSL key/cert on the fly, and running an HTTPS server on port 443.
-443 is teh standard HTTPS port, but requires root permissions on most systems.
+443 is the standard HTTPS port, but requires root permissions on most systems.
 To get around this, you could use a higher port number, like 4300, and use https://localhost:4300 to access your server.

 ### Basic https
 ```javascript